PetrKryslUCSD/FinEtools.jl/docs/src/concepts/concepts.md

 - **Integration**: Support for  integration over solids, surfaces, curves, and
     points: `IntegRuleModule`,   `IntegDomainModule`.
+    The package defines some common bilinear and linear forms to aid in constructing weighted residual methods.

 - **General algorithms**: `AlgoBaseModule` (algorithms), `FEMMBaseModule` (FEM machine for general tasks).